redsanket/spark/external/presto/guide/connectivity/cli.rst

 YGRID
 =====
-Currently presto_client package is installed only on JB and TT gateways and you can use them to run queries against Xandar Blue and Xandar Tan.
-In future, each hadoop cluster gateway will have it installed and the default hive catalog will be set to that of the hadoop cluster.
+Currently ``presto_client`` package is installed only on JB and TT gateways and you can use them to run queries against Xandar Blue and Xandar Tan.
+In the future, each hadoop cluster gateway will have it installed, and the default hive catalog will be set to that of the hadoop cluster.

 To run queries: